driscoll42/CEF/ReadMe.md

 * Download student's ACT/SAT report and validate
 * Download student's transcript and scrape coursework off of it
+* Automate emails sending to students to remind them to finish application

 ## Install Instructions